It's the Most Wonderful Time of the Year: PSATTM Scores Released!

 Students who took the PSAT earlier this fall can sign in to the College Board website to get their score report.
 High schools are also given one paper copy of the score reports for students.
 Students should read over the score report carefully.
 Then, students can take the following steps to tie the score report to an SAT practice plan:

-- Click on the green Start practicing button and then create a Khan Academy account.
+- Click on the blue Let's go button and then create a Khan Academy account.

 - You'll be directed to log into your College Board account – do so, and you can then send your PSAT scores to Khan Academy.